Dividend advance payment rules

 Tax changes in Hungary from 2022 As of 1st January 2022, there are some tax changes that apply to employee and employer.
 The amount of the minimum wage and the guaranteed minimum wage will be raised from 1 January 2022.
 The gross...

-There are different rules in the VAT Act for the provision of services and separately for the supply of goods.
+There are different rules in the VAT Act for the provision of services and separately for the sales of products.
 If you do business in Hungary, you should be aware of this.
 What are product sales?
-Product sales are when we acquire a tangible product, good, semi-finished...
+Product sales are when we acquire a tangible product, good,...

 Personal income tax in Hungary